mahimadevi/notes-django-nextjs/README.md

 In my Django + Next.js application, users can sign up and perform CRUD operations (Create, Read, Update, Delete) on notes.

+# How to Use the Application:
+1. Visit the application URL and replace /login with /register.
+2. Fill out the registration form to create a new account.
+3. After successful registration, you will be redirected to the login page.
+Enter your credentials to log in.
+4. Once authenticated, you will be taken to the home page.
+5. On the home page, you can create, view, update, and delete notes.
+All notes are specific to the currently logged-in user.

 # Backend Flow (Django)
 ![image](https://github.com/user-attachments/assets/aead184a-68b2-401c-b740-c91f9ef8ca3b)